Nischalkhadka/selenium-starter-kit/README.md

 Once, the webdrivers are installed, you can run the tests in browsers (Chrome, Chromium and Firefox).

-# Getting Started
+# Getting Starte
-1. Using Selenium to write tests
+## Using Selenium to write tests
-- Create a test file "firsttest.py"
+1. Create a test file "firsttest.py"
-- Add the following code in the file
+2. Add the following code in the file

 ```from selenium import webdriver